yw-Hua/CStreet/README.md

   --Threshold_LowCellNum THRESHOLD_LOWCELLNUM
-                        The minimum number of cells expressed that is required for a gene to pass filtering, which is enabled only if '-- Switch_LowCellNumGeneFilter' is "ON".
+                        The minimum number of cells expressed that is required for a gene to pass filtering, which is enabled only if '--Switch_LowCellNumGeneFilter' is "ON".
 DEFAULT: 3.
   --Switch_LowGeneCellsFilter {ON,OFF}
                         The switch for the low gene number cell filter, which retains cells with at least a certain number of genes